rogozinds/Vaadin-Charts-CLI/README.md

-# Vaadin Charts Template
+# Vaadin Charts App Generator

 This template is a starting point for using Vaain Charts.
 It creates a Web application with a simple column chart.

-This template, is used used with `polymer-cli`.

 ### Setup